My final race of 2016

 The race was just over 6km long and I finished it in under 40 minutes, which wasn’t too bad.

-At the end of the race, I was given a raffle ticket with my position number on it: 66 (out of 72), so although it wasn’t particularly speedy, I wasn’t last 🙂
+At the end of the race, I was given a raffle ticket with my position number on it: 66 (out of 72).
+Although it wasn’t particularly speedy, I wasn’t last 🙂

 I then had a bit of a chance to catch up with various friends, before a group of us from STC headed off to Costa for some drinks.